1. PLEASE READ FIRST

 4. Paranoid mode

 Where appropriate, notes will be made for this in the instructions.
-Although, thinking about it, you are probably at higher risk from social engineering and online hacking.
+Thinking about it, though, you are at higher risk from social engineering and online hacking.

 5.1.
 Software compatibility